wcs/tepid/README.md

 # Tepid

-Tepid is a lightweight tipography theme, with many colors in orange tone.
+Tepid is a lightweight typography theme, with many colors in orange tone.
 It's a Casper (default Ghost theme) fork, so if you like Ghost there's a big chance that you will love Tepid.
 It's a [Ghost](http://ghost.org) theme created for my [Blog](http://wcsantos.com).

 I not going to use versions for this project, so maybe if you really wanna see the status of the theme, you can visit my [blog](http://wcsantos.com) and look around.